 What advice do you have for German companies making the jump to Africa?

 The secret of Chinese or Lebanese investors and entrepreneurs in Africa (both often cited among the most successful operators on the continent) is patience.
-You need to be in Africa for the long-term.
+You need to be in Africa for the long term.
 In Africa, you build relationships before you do business.
 When a contract is signed in Africa, that’s when the negotiations are about to begin.
 The modus operandi is definitely more personal than it is in Germany.
 On the German side, we have a saying that a German would rather starve than jump a red light.
 A local in Kenya or Nigeria would smile about this clichéd picture of a German operating in Africa.
-But this predictability and soberness strikes a good counter-balance to the informality of doing business here, and this is why I believe that Germany and Africa are so uniquely complementary.
+But this predictability and soberness strike a good counter-balance to the informality of doing business here, and this is why I believe that Germany and Africa are so uniquely complementary.

 DMWA Resources is the host sponsor of the Germany Africa Business Forum.
 Join Sebastian Wagner at the first privately-held forum to promote Africa-Germany trade and business links in Berlin on March 23, 2017.